Affinage

 Open questions at the time

-Evidence Ubiquitylation assays, proteasome inhibition, ChIP for promoter occupancy, and transcription assays in yeast with mammalian cell validation
+Evidence Ubiquitylation assays, proteasome inhibition, ChIP, transcription assays in yeast and mammalian cells

 PMID:37075097